How Epstein’s secret deal could affect sex trafficking case

 Under a 2008 non-prosecution agreement, Epstein pleaded guilty to state charges in Florida of soliciting and procuring a minor for prostitution.
 That allowed him to avert a possible life sentence, instead serving 13 months in a work-release program.
 He was required to make payments to victims and register as a sex offender.

 The new case charges Epstein with the federal crimes of sex trafficking and conspiracy, and a conviction could put him in prison for 45 years.
-The case, which sets the stage for another #MeToo-era trial fraught with questions of wealth and influence, is being brought amid increasing scrutiny of Alexander Acosta, Trump’s labor secretary who oversaw Epstein’s deal while U.S. Attorney in Miami.
+The case, which sets the stage for another #MeToo-era trial fraught with questions of wealth and influence, is being brought as scrutiny mounts against Alexander Acosta, Trump’s labor secretary who oversaw Epstein’s deal while U.S. Attorney in Miami.

+Acosta defended the plea deal — saying Wednesday it was the toughest deal he could get at the time.

+“We did what we did because we wanted to see Epstein go to jail,” Acosta said at a press conference he held amid calls for his resignation.

 Federal prosecutors in New York acknowledged there is some overlap between the Florida and New York cases.
 It’s not clear how much of the case involves the same acts or accusers; none of the alleged victims were identified in Monday’s indictment.